raakish/PolluTrack/README.md

 ---

 ## How to set up
-This might feel lengthy, but the API keys provided in the code are placeholders, and would not work.
+This setup might feel lengthy because the program itself would not function.
+This is because the API keys provided in the code are placeholders, and would not let the program work.
+You need to set up a database table on Supabase, your own URL and key, and a storage bucket with the same path below.

 Your database must contain the following columns.
-The column values are not required, but are some sample data that would be collected in the database.
+The rows are not required, but they are some sample data that would be collected.

 | id  | created_at         | fullName      | email             | longitude | latitude | complaint         | image_url         | upvotes | comments        | comment_date       |
 |-----|------------------|---------------|-----------------|-----------|---------|-----------------|-----------------|--------|----------------|------------------|
 | 1   | 2025-11-15 16:00:15.845797+00 | John Doe      | john@example.com | -122.42   | 37.77   | Litter everywhere | http://img.com/1 | 5      | [c1], [c2], [c3]   | [d1], [d2], [d3] |